Image by Adina Voicu

 If there were no jobs, I was encouraged to take summer classes.
 Most often, I got a job busing tables at exclusive restaurants, where I also enjoyed serving customers like J.C.
 Penney, Doris Day and Paul Harvey.

-Later, as a college journalism student, one summer there were no jobs and my morale suffered.
+Later, as a college journalism student, one summer there weren’t any available jobs and my morale suffered.
 So I contacted some former high school teachers for advice.
 Some were teaching summer school classes, so they were accessible.

-My sense is that it’s vital for a teen’s self esteem to get advice but conduct a job search without parental help.
+It’s vital for a teen’s emotional growth and healthy self esteem to get advice but conduct a job search without any parental help.
 Long-term for your teen’s self confidence, I don’t advise parents to do the actual footwork.

 2. Suggest considering volunteer work.
 It will enhance your child’s self esteem, and will provide valuable experience.